hightouchio/gatsby-plugin-next/readme.md

 - Adds support for Next.js routing.
 - Data fetching via `getStaticPaths` and `getStaticProps` APIs.
 - Exposes TypeScript types that match Next.js ones.
+- Migrate to Next.js APIs page by page without blocking other changes to your website.

 ## Install